Whetstone Mining in the Blackdown Hills

 Spoil heap material

-Image 14 shows part of a spoil heap after a bit of dodgy-looking and possibly litigable digging on my part, nicely showing the colour and composition of the waste material for your enjoyment.
-There are many pieces of sandstone present within the loose sand; some may be pieces discarded because they were too small to be useful or the wrong type of stone and others may be the waste rock resulting from the miner doing the rough shaping of the whetstones outside his mine.
+Photo 13 shows part of a spoil heap after a bit of dodgy-looking and possibly litigable digging on my part, nicely showing the colour and composition of the waste material for your enjoyment.
+There are many pieces of sandstone present within the loose sand at this location; some may be pieces discarded because they were too small to be useful or the wrong type of stone and others may be the waste rock resulting from the cutter carving whetstones outside his mine.

 About The LiDAR Images Used Here